Ready to hit the road with the one you love?

 In romantic terms, we were finding our very own Shangri-la each new day.

-Why You Should Embark on a Road Trip as a Couple
+Why You Should Embark on a Couples Road Trip

 Leaving Your House Behind is Good For You

-Oh and no need to have meetings and take votes on decision-making.
-It’s just the two of you.
-Why not agree to take turns with having the final say?
+Oh, and no need to have meetings and take votes on decision-making.
+It’s just the two of you on this couples road trip.
+Why not agree to take turns having the final say?
 Or agree on categories each gets to decide?
-“It’s my day to pick out where we eat and yours to pick the entertainment.”
+“It’s my day to pick out where we eat and yours to pick the music.”

 Communication Becomes Easier on the Road

 When life is reduced to the basics, the complex discussions you used to have about bills, obligations, schedules, and such all but disappear.